Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 ### Testing for a player rolling a six
 If a player hasn't satisfied the win condition, the application should then check if they are eligible for another turn by rolling a six as stipulated in the game rules.

-One way for the game to know this is to add another attribute to the player class inst called `extra_roll` defaulted to `False` which tells the game each turn has only one roll of the dice unless told otherwise.
+One way for the game to know this is to have another attribute in each Player class instance called `extra_roll`.

+A `False` value, as evaluated in `roll_dice()`, tells the game each player's turn has only one roll of the dice unless told otherwise.

+(NB.
+Default for the current `player_inst.extra_roll` is set to `True` to get initial loop iteration working, `False` should terminate the `while` loop therefore move to the outer loop to another player.)

+FORGET SIR STEVE.
+NOW SIR.GRRR STEVE. **WORTHWHILE CHECKING IN WITH TIM ON THIS ONE**.
+Pondering on THIS while loop solution NOT WORKING AFTER SEVERAL HOURS TRYING...
+WHY IS THE OUTER player loop now broken???

-Passing the `player_inst` into the `roll_dice` function enables us to change the value of this extra attribute between `True` or `False` depending on the value rolled.
+Passing the current `player_inst` into the `roll_dice` function enables the program to set its `extra_roll` attribute to `True` or `False` depending on the value returned by the ternary expression.

-As each player inst has its own place in memory, this new attribute can be used elsewhere without having to change the integer value output returned from roll_dice() to the turn() function.
+As each player instance has its own place in memory, this new attribute can be used elsewhere without having to change the integer value output returned from roll_dice() to the turn() function.
 We just need to pass the player_inst from snl_game() to turn() to then make it accessible to roll_dice().

 The updated roll_dice() function